iterate-ch/docs/mountainduck/interface.md

 The bookmark can show three different status lights:

 - **No light:** No current connection to this bookmark.
-- **Green light:** You're currently connected to this bookmark.
+- **Green light:** Currently connected to this bookmark.
 The bookmark is completely synced and idle.
-- **Orange light:** You're currently connected to this bookmark.
+- **Orange light:** Currently connected to this bookmark.
 There is at least one active process.

 ## Connect